USPS to slow down some mail delivery starting Friday – KION546

 By Kristen Holmes

-Americans across the country could start seeing slowdowns in mail delivery across the country as early as Friday when the United States Postal Service implements its new service standards.
+Americans across the country could start seeing slowdowns in mail delivery across the country as early as Friday, when the US Postal Service implements its new service standards.

-According to USPS spokeswoman Kim Frum, most first-class Mail (61%) and periodicals (93%) will be unaffected by the new service standard changes.
-Standards for single-piece first-class mail traveling within a local area will continue to be two days.
+According to USPS spokeswoman Kim Frum, the service changes won’t affect about 60% of first-class mail and nearly all periodicals.
+Within a local area, standard delivery time for single-piece, first-class mail will remain at two days.

-However, the Postal Service will be increasing the transit time for mail traveling longer distances, which will lead to slower mail delivery in some cases.
+However, mail traveling longer distances will take longer to arrive in some cases, due to the USPS increasing transit time.

 “These changes would position us to leverage more cost-effective means to transport First-Class packages via ground rather than using costly air transportation, which is also less reliable due to weather, flight traffic, availability constraints, competition for space, and the added hand-offs involved,” Frum said.

-In March, DeJoy, a Trump administration holdover, told reporters in a news briefing that the plan “takes a holistic view of the organization and is meant to elevate our business, competitiveness, and our ability to meet the needs of the nation.”
+The USPS’ sweeping plan, titled “Delivering for America,” promises to make the Postal Service more competitive and more modern — including a new energy-friendly fleet of delivery vehicles.
+In March, DeJoy, a Trump administration holdover, told reporters in a news briefing that it “takes a holistic view of the organization and is meant to elevate our business, competitiveness and our ability to meet the needs of the nation.”

-Lawmakers and some USPS board members have criticized the plan, and many Democrats have called for DeJoy’s ouster.
+But several senior Democrats blasted the plan, with House Oversight and Reform Chairwoman Carolyn Maloney of New York criticizing what she called the “unacceptable decision to make permanent slower mail delivery,” and Virginia Rep. Gerry Connolly, who has taken on DeJoy in congressional hearings, calling it “a draconian plan that guarantees the death spiral of the United States Postal Service.”

+Michigan Sen. Gary Peters said he was concerned the service changes would hurt people “who rely on the Postal Service for prescription drugs, financial documents, running their small businesses and more.”

 The-CNN-Wire